yulijia/freshman21/README.md

-hman21
+Freshman21
 ==========

-Freshman21 is a Jekyll blog theme, base on theme [Freshman](http://github.com/yulijia/freshman).
-A tribute to Wordperss Theme Twenty-Twelve and Twenty-eleven.
+Freshman21 is a Jekyll blog theme, base on theme [Freshman](http://github.com/yulijia/freshman). *A tribute to Wordperss Theme Twenty-Twelve and Twenty-eleven. *

 Enjoy.